Pelee, Ontario: Government

-Pelee Island constitute most of the Township of Pelee which has its own mayor, deputy mayor, and three councillors.
+Pelee Island constitutes most of the Township of Pelee which has its own mayor, deputy mayor, and three councillors.
 It is a separated township, not administratively part of any county (for census purposes, it is treated as part of Essex County).
 The township comprises nine islands, the largest and only inhabited one being Pelee Island.
 The other islands are Middle Island, Middle Sister Island, Hen Island, Big Chicken Island, Little Chicken Island, Chick Island, East Sister Island, and North Harbour Island.
 The total land area of all islands in the township is 41.84 km2.

 Infrastructure

 Transportation

+MV Pelee Islander II docked at the island ferry dock, with rentable golf carts in the foreground.
+A pilot program launched in 2021 allows residents and visitors to drive golf carts on public roads.

 The island is serviced by two ferries, MV Pelee Islander and MV Pelee Islander II (owned by Pelee Island Transportation Company, a subsidiary of Owen Sound Transportation Company).
 MV Pelee Islander II is the largest passenger ferry along the Lake Erie route to Pelee Island.
 The leisurely cruise to Pelee Island can range from one-and-a-half to just over two hours depending on departure routes.
 The ferry service splits the season between Leamington and Kingsville on the Ontario mainland.
 Leaving from Leamington from early spring until August, the ferry then finishes the season (mid December) in nearby Kingsville.
 The ferry from Pelee Island to Sandusky, Ohio runs only from late spring until early fall, while MV Pelee Islander II runs from the Canadian ports of Leamington and/or Kingsville from early spring until early December.
-When the ferries are not operating, the only practical way to get to the mainland or to Pelee Island is via a airplane to the Pelee Island Airport.
+When the ferries are not operating, the only practical way to get to the mainland or to Pelee Island is via an airplane to the Pelee Island Airport.
 In January 2004, a Cessna 208 Caravan crashed on takeoff from Pelee, killing eight pheasant hunters, the pilot and his girlfriend.
 The plane crashed into the shallow waters of Lake Erie.
 It is believed the plane was overloaded and potentially ice-laden according to the Transportation Safety Board of Canada report.